 SystemWeaver Monitor Service Configuration

-The swServerMonitorService monitors its server applications and can restart them when necessary.
+The swServerMonitorService runs as a Windows Service, monitoring its server applications and restarting them when necessary.
 More detailed information can be found in Introduction to the SystemWeaver Monitor Service.

-When a SystemWeaver Client is located geopgraphically far away from an swServer (with inherent network latency), the use of an swSlaveServer (see SystemWeaver Slave Server) can greatly reduce loading time of large models to the client, since the swClient only interacts with the swSlaveServer.
-The swSlaveServer should preferably be located at a server computer close to the swClients that will access it.
+When a SystemWeaver Client is located geopgraphically far away from an swServer (with inherent network latency), the use of an swSlaveServer (see SystemWeaver Mirror Server) can greatly reduce loading time of large models to the client, since the swClient only interacts with the mirror server.
+The mirror server should preferably be located at a server computer close to the swClients that will access it.

 SystemWeaver Notification Server Configuration